esamattis/yalr/README.md

 ### configFile

-Custom path for the YARLFile.
+Custom path for the YALRFile.

 Not avaible in the YALRfile :)